mark-watson/Java-AI-Book/manuscript/deeplearning.md

 ## Deep Learning Wrapup

 I first used complex neural network topologies in the late 1980s for phoneme (speech) recognition, specifically using time delay neural networks and I gave a talk about it at [IEEE First Annual International Conference on Neural Networks San Diego, California June 21-24, 1987](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=4307059).
+In the following year I wrote the Backpropagation neural network code that my company used in a bomb detector that we built for the FAA.
 Back then, neural networks were not really considered to be a great technology for this application but in the present time Google, Microsoft, and other companies are using deep (many layered) neural networks for speech and image recognition.
 Exciting work is also being done in the field of natural language processing.
 I just provided a small example in this chapter that you can experiment with easily.
 I wanted to introduce you to [Deeplearning4j](http://deeplearning4j.org/) because I think it is probably the easiest way for Java developers to get started working with many layered neural networks and I refer you to [the project documentation](http://deeplearning4j.org/documentation.html).

-I managed a deep learning team at Capital One 2018-2019 and while there much of my work involved GANs and LSTM deep models (and many of the my 55 US patents were at least partially inspired by this work).
+I managed a deep learning team at Capital One 2018-2019 and while there much of my work involved GANs and LSTM deep models (and many of my 55 US patents were at least partially inspired by this work).
 I refer you to a good GAN DL4J example on the web [https://github.com/wmeddie/dl4j-gans](https://github.com/wmeddie/dl4j-gans) and a tutorial on LSTM applications from the developers of DL4J [https://deeplearning4j.konduit.ai/getting-started/tutorials/clinical-time-series-lstm](https://deeplearning4j.konduit.ai/getting-started/tutorials/clinical-time-series-lstm).

+Deep Learning has become a standard tool for modeling data and making predictions or classifying data.
+Most of the online classes on Deep Learning classes use Python.
+DL4J can import Keras/TensorFlow models so one strategy is for you to build models using Python and importing trained models into DL4J.